sec-edgar/sec-edgar/README.rst

 Supported Methods
 -----------------

-Currently this crawler only supports 6 filings
+Currently this crawler supports 6 filings.
+Each has its own class of the form ``Filing*`` (replace * with filing name and remove any hyphens).

 -  10-K
 -  10-Q